Who is eligible for a Tuition Exchange (TE) or Council of Independent Colleges (CIC) Scholarship to attend Lynn University?

 Are there any special conditions attached to a TE or CIC scholarship?

-Once a student is provided with the TE or CIC scholarship, Lynn University will continue it to a maximum of eight consecutive semesters as long as the student meets standards of academic performance and personal conduct and is certified eligible by his or her host institution.
+Once a student is provided the TE or CIC scholarship, Lynn University will continue it to a maximum of eight consecutive semesters as long as the student meets standards of academic performance and personal conduct and is certified eligible by his or her host institution.
 A Lynn University TE or CIC scholarship can be used only for payment toward a Lynn University on-campus undergraduate degree program that carries the Lynn University day full-time tuition charge (up to 16 credits each semester).

 If I am unable to receive a TE or CIC scholarship as a freshman, can I reapply as an upperclassman for a TE or CIC scholarship?